Full list of trains from June 1: Precautions and other guidelines to follow

 Charting & Boarding of Trains:

-- RAC and Wait list will be generated as per extant rules.
+- RAC and Wait-list will be generated as per extant rules.

 - No unreserved (UTS) tickets will be issued and no tickets will be issued onboard to any passenger during the journey.